Doc at Risk

 Projects accepted

-One project per submission date may receive Doc at Risk assistance.
+One project per submission date may receive Aid – Doc at Risk.

-Projects rejected for this program will automatically be evaluated by the same jury under the Creation Assistance program.
+Projects rejected for this program will automatically be evaluated by the same jury as part of the Creation Aid program.

 Eligibility rules